CumulusNetworks/docs/content/cumulus-linux-55/Layer-3/Border-Gateway-Protocol-BGP/Optional-BGP-Configuration.md

 ```

 {{%notice note%}}
 To use a special character, such as a period (.) in the regular expression for an expanded BGP community list in the NVUE command, you must escape the character with a backslash (\).
-For example, `nv set router policy community-list MATCH_NOT_ADVERTISE_DOWNSTREAM rule 100 community "\.*_65000:2002_.*"`.
+For example, `nv set router policy community-list COMMUNITY1 rule 10 community "\.*_65000:2002_.*"`.
 {{%/notice%}}

 {{< /tab >}}